mcgough/event-calendar/README.md

-# Event Calendar
+# Google Calendar Clone

-A simple calendar app.
+A simple clone of google's calendar web app.
 The Node server is running with the help of Express and the frontend was scaffolded and built using Vue.
-Most frontend calendar business logic can be found in `/workers/calendar-api.worker.js`.
+Most frontend calendar business logic can be found in `/workers/calendar-api/`.

 ## Build & Serve